-The Corner Studio opened its doors to the wonderful and welcoming people of Medford and surrounding communities in September of 2013.
+We opened our doors to the wonderful and welcoming people of Medford and surrounding communities of Somerville, Malden, Arlington, Melrose, Winchester, and beyond in 2013.

 Owner, E-RYT 500